ossdhaval/mysite/source/while-coding/IAM/OAuth2_oidc_notes.md

 - `client` registration is done by different partys
   - `client` is a third party which wants to resources in RP.
 So, this client has to register with OP
   - In OIDC, `client` is `relying party`(which may be a reverse proxy that is trying secure the RS)

+## OpenID Connect (OIDC)

+OpenID Connect is `authentication` layer on top of OAuth 2.
+Why 'on top of'? that is because OIDC adds one more token and few scopes within Oauth flows.

+OIDC has three flows:

+- response_type : `code`, `token`, `id_token` and any combination of these three for example `code id_token` or all three `code id_token token`
+- grant_type : `authorization_code`, `refresh_token`, OIDC has removed `ropc`, `client_credentials` scopes.
+- scope : `openid` (this acts like a signal for auth server that this request is OIDC request and all other things like scopes and grant types should be processed with reference to OIDC.
+Without this scope, the request is treated as OAuth2 request), `profile`, `email`, `phone`, `address`
+- token : `access_token`, `refresh_token`, `id_token`(JWT)
+- identifiers from resource_owners(users) : can get it through `id_token`
+- resource enpoints : /userinfo

+OIDC adds more scopes:
+- `openid`: requests `id token` from auth server.
+ID token is just a JSON token which contains basic information about user
+- `email`: requests auth server to add email information to `id token`
+-

+OIDC adds `id token`
+- ID token is just a JSON token which contains basic information about user
+- so if you have mentioned `openid` scope, then in auth-code flow, when you request access token from auth server using auth-code, auth server will send you id token along with access token.
+-

+### OpenID Connect data sheet
+-

+Reference:
+- very good understanding of OIDC with respect to OAuth: https://www.youtube.com/watch?v=VI3G4Quzsb8